-45 Years Ago: Jimi Hendrix’s Final Concert
+45 Years Ago: Jimi Hendrix Gives His Final Concert

 Backed by drummer Mitch Mitchell and bassist Billy Cox, Hendrix was originally scheduled to appear on the previous day of the festival.
-However, due to heavy rain storms, it was decided to move back one night.
-The Experience had just completed a run of six concerts in six days that included a headlining slot at both the Isle Of Wight on Aug.
+Heavy rain storms pushed the date back one night.
+But the Experience, as heard on 2005’s The Jimi Hendrix Experience: Live at the Isle of Fehmarn, arrived as a well-oiled machine, having just completed a run of six concerts in six days that included a headlining slot at both the Isle of Wight on Aug.
 30 and Berlin on Sept.
 4.

 Jimi Hendrix, Sept.
-6 1970 Setlist:
+6, 1970 Setlist:

-‘All Along the Watchtower’
+“All Along the Watchtower”

-‘Hey Baby (New Rising Sun)’
+“Hey Baby (New Rising Sun)”

-‘Room Full of Mirrors’
+“Room Full of Mirrors”

-‘Voodoo Child (Slight Return)’
+“Voodoo Child (Slight Return)”

 See Jimi Hendrix and Other Rockers in the Top 100 Albums of the ’60s